HOUSE RULES printer-friendly version | print all rules

 XVI.
 PRIVILEGE HOUR

-Members shall not avail of the Privilege Hour to speak on concerns that are the principal subject matter of measures already pending in any committee or in plenary session.
+Members shall not avail of the Privilege Hour to speak on concerns that are principally and directly related to the subject matter of measures already pending in any committee or in plenary session.

 SOURCE: Committee on Rules